Driving on icy roads

 driving too fast.
 Not only can clear visibility be compromised, but stop-time

-is reduced because reaction times are longer.
+is reduced due to reaction times being longer.
 Understanding about how stopping distance on icy

-roads is affected means appropriate driving for these specific dangerous
+roads is affected means appropriate driving for these potentially dangerous

 There are various aspects to consider, such as reduced traction, black